Munich Re Foundation – 2010 carbon footprint

 In 2010, the Munich Re Foundation's total carbon emissions came to 1,954.4 t CO2, the bulk of 1,865.3 t (95.4%) being due to events.
 Emissions from office activities (electricity, heating) and business travel – 19.3 t (1.0%) and 69.8 t (3.6%) respectively – were low by comparison.

 Fig. 1: Total CO2 emissions (t) attributable to the Munich Re Foundation

-Emissions caused by business operations (office, travel) totalling 69.9 t CO2, are broken down into 19.3 t CO2 (28%) from office activities (electricity, heating)* and 50.6 t CO2 (72%) from business trips, most of which is air travel**.
+Emissions caused by business operations (office, travel) totalled 89,1 t CO2.
+This figure can be broken down as follows: 19.3 t CO2 (22%) for office activities (electricity, heating)* and 69.8 t CO2 (78%) for business trips, most in the form of air travel**.

-Fig 4: CO2 emissions (t) generated by business operations
+Fig 4: CO2 emissions (t) due to business operations

 ** An RFI (radiative forcing index) factor of 2.7 is applied to air travel.
 It is assumed that each flight involves 100 km of travel to and from the airport.